 - Rajma is a good source of zinc.
 That is why it is good for skin.
 It also helps in increasing your strength of immunity.

-- Rajma is also a good source of iron, phosphorus, copper, vitamins, protein,
+- Rajma is also a good source of iron, phosphorus, copper, vitamins, protein, and potassium.

 - Rajma has a low Glycemic Index (GI), thus it helps in keeping the balance of blood sugar levels controlled, and so it is immensely useful for somebody longing for weight loss.